sciencemath/dailyjournal/README.md

 The mission/goal my whole life has been wanting to create educational games or environments where a person is immersed in learning what they want to learn.

-Education through games or environments I believe is a great way to learn new concepts and even remember concepts vividly.
+Education using games or environments as a medium is a great way to learn new concepts and even remember concepts vividly.

 I started doing this when I was in college teaching a class of people HTML in a 3D environment or even attending classes virtually was really neat.
 [SecondLife](https://secondlife.com/)